-Book: a luxury stay in Marina Bay Sands and enjoy access to the infinity pool (deluxe, premium, family rooms or suites available)
+BOOK: a luxury stay in Marina Bay Sands and enjoy access to the infinity pool (deluxe, premium, family rooms or suites available)

-Extra tip: book as early as possible!
+TIP: book as early as possible!
 There are cheaper rooms but are most of the time sold out months in advance.
 If you book via booking.com, you can often cancel your reservation without any cost a few days before your check-in.

 Save money and get the Singapore Pass